 Carthage hosts acclaimed writers from across the country in its Visiting Writers Series.
 Curated by Writer in Residence Richard Meier, in recent semesters the series has welcomed more than a dozen great fiction writers and poets, including Anne Waldman, Danielle Evans, David Trinidad, Kate Greenstreet, Duriel Harris, Danielle Evans, Padma Viswanathan, Geoffrey Brock, Lisa Fishman, Julie Carr, Jared Stanley and Catherine Theis.

 A favorite on campus, the Hannibal Lecture Series features Carthage faculty and scholars from around the country speaking about key texts from the Greek and Roman worlds through the Renaissance and into our modern era.
 Three to four lectures are held each semester.

 Learn more about Hannibal Lectures

-The Natural Sciences Colloquium Series features guest speakers from Carthage and institutions around the world, speaking on a wide variety of topics in the natural sciences.
+The Natural and Social Sciences Research Colloquia features guest speakers from Carthage and institutions around the world, speaking on a wide variety of topics in the natural sciences.
 Events are open to the public.